fdschoeneman/anydivertutorial.ruhoh.com/posts/chapter-3.md

 `$ bundle exec rake db:migrate`

+Then create a pair of sample users:

+`$ bundle exec rake db:seed`

-And when you navigate to [localhost:3000](localhost:3000) you should have a running site that will allow you to login or sign up.
+Now when you navigate to [localhost:3000](localhost:3000) you should have a running site that will allow you to login or sign up.
 Go ahead and play around with the site if you like.

 Heroku
 ======